 Access Control Panel

-1. Sign in to the Saner web console as an Admin, Org Admin, or Account Admin.
+1. Sign in to the Saner web console as an Admin, Org Manager, or Account Manager.

 The Control Panel page displays a navigation panel on the left, listing all available features grouped into the following sections: